kjergens/DataStructuresAlgorithmsClass/PSet2.md

 1. ProblemSet2.java
 2. ProblemSet2Test.java
 3. A table of running times.
 (Save as a .pdf and attach.
 Do not share a Google Doc).
-4. Print your analysis answers.
+4. Written analysis.
 (Save as a .pdf and attach.
 Do not share a Google Doc).